Vam-si-krish/vam-si-krish/README.md

-# Vamsi Krishna Chiguruwada | Frontend Engineer & Business Analytics Professional
+# Vamsi Krishna Chiguruwada | Frontend Engineer

 ## 🚀 Creative Frontend Engineer with 5 years of experience building intuitive, high-performance user interfaces.

 I bridge the gap between complex business requirements and clean, accessible, and scalable front-end solutions.
 My approach is rooted in the powerful combination of deep technical expertise in the **React ecosystem** and a strategic mindset sharpened by a **Master's degree in Business Analytics**.
 I don't just build UIs; I engineer user experiences that are data-informed and drive business results.

 - 🇺🇸 Based in the **USA** & authorized to work without sponsorship.
 Open to roles across the country.
-- 🎓 **Master of Science in Business Analytics (STEM)** from Hult International Business School (Expected July 2025).
+- 🎓 **Master of Science in Business Analytics (STEM)** from Hult International Business School.
 - 💻 Specializing in the modern frontend stack: **React.js, Next.js, TypeScript, and Redux**.
 - 📊 Passionate about **Data Visualization, UI/UX Design, and Performance Optimization**.
 - 🤝 Eager to collaborate on innovative projects and contribute to a forward-thinking team.